Bunga mas

-According to a Kedahan source, the first time a bunga mas was sent, it was sent as a toy for a new-born Siamese prince who was the grandson of Sultan of Kedah himself since his kin, a princess was married to the Siamese king.
-The rulers of Kedah in the 17th-century considered it to be a token of friendship.
-However Siamese kings since instead maintained that it was a recognition of their suzerainty.
+According to a Kedahan source, the first time a bunga mas was sent, it was sent as a toy for a new-born Siamese prince, who was the grandson of Sultan of Kedah.
+Since his kin, a princess, was married to the Siamese king, the rulers of Kedah in the 17th-century considered it to be a token of friendship.
+However, later Siamese kings maintained that it was a recognition of their suzerainty.

 The practice ended with the establishment of British rule in most of the northern Malay states under the terms of the Anglo-Siamese Treaty of 1909.

 Before Lord Nguyễn Ánh of the Nguyễn clan was crowned Emperor of Vietnam, he had offered bunga mas to the Siamese king six times to gain military support for his campaign against the Tây Sơn dynasty.